Analysis: Biden claims a mandate that will quickly be tested

 WASHINGTON (AP) — Joe Biden’s bet on the 2020 race was a simple one: that a nation riven by deep partisanship was ready for a reset.

+He knew he wouldn’t be the most electric candidate or the most compelling speaker.
+He knew that he was running as an old, white man in a party that is growing younger and more diverse.
+He knew that to win, he would need both the energy of liberals and the support of centrists, slices of the electorate with little in common beyond a shared disdain for President Donald Trump.

-Biden ultimately emerged victorious over President Donald Trump, a moment of both celebration and relief for his supporters.
+Biden ultimately emerged victorious, a moment of both celebration and relief for his supporters.
 But the results sent mixed messages about the nation’s eagerness to turn the page on one of the most polarized periods in modern American history.

 Biden carried some of the key battleground states, including Pennsylvania and Wisconsin, by narrow margins.
 He won more votes nationwide than any presidential candidate — more than 74 million and counting — but Trump’s popular vote total also topped previous records, reflecting the president’s hold not only on his core supporters but the Republican Party at large.